learning-software-engineering/learning-software-engineering.github.io/Topics/Development_Process/Flask_App_Deployment_Heroku.md

     pip3 install gunicorn

+Gunicorn serves as a connection between your Flask app and Heroku's dyno and allows for improved reliability in terms of the deployment of Python applications.

 **4) Creating a Procfile:**

 Create a file named "Procfile" in your project's root directory.
 This file is required for Heroku to deploy your application.
 In your "Procfile", add the following line: